Unboxed-Software/ncn-program-template/simulation-test-detailed-guide.md

 - Calls the Jito Restaking program to create a new Node Consensus Network (NCN) account and its associated administrative structures.
 - Stores the public key (`ncn_pubkey`) of the newly created NCN, which we'll need to interact with it later.

-If you run the test at this point (`cargo test ... simulation_test_new`), you should see transaction logs in the output, indicating that the NCN creation instructions were executed successfully.
+If you run the test at this point (`cargo test ... simulation_test`), you should see transaction logs in the output, indicating that the NCN creation instructions were executed successfully.

 #### 4. Operators and Vaults Setup